 - Be aware of evolving FDA developments.
 While they have temporarily suspended routine inspections, they will still perform mission-critical inspections and follow-up for food-borne illnesses and recalls.
 Many strategies and requirements are also being implemented at state and local levels, so check your local jurisdiction regularly for new information.

 Unfortunately, the novel coronavirus will likely continue to affect companies for the weeks and months to come.
-We can’t predict how significant the impact of the illness will be on the food industry, but we can use the information we have so far to make plans and control our response.
+We can’t predict how significant the impact of the illness will be on the food & beverage and CPG industry, but we can use the information we have so far to make plans and control our response.